Alumni Awards

 • 2008 Rhonda Greer

 The award committee of the VUSN Alumni Board reserves the right to not name award winners each year.
 If upon review, it is determined that an individual’s accomplishments are better suited for an award other than the one for which the person has been nominated, the committee may choose to move the nominee to a more appropriate award category.
-Awards are distributed at the annual Reunion Wine and Cheese event; the committee strives to give award recipients ample notice so that they have time to make arrangements to attend.
+Awards are presented at an awards ceremony during Reunion; the committee strives to give award recipients ample notice so that they have time to make arrangements to attend.